Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

   This “before” experience (see Figure 1) tried to answer everyone’s question of **“What documents do I need?”**—but failed to answer what **I**, the individual user, needed based on **my** situation.
 With generic, conflicting instructions and no clear call to action, users were left uncertain and overwhelmed, a major driver of application errors and repeat office visits.

-### c.
+### 1c.
 Broken user journeys that created avoidable strain on staff

 Users frequently arrived at field offices: